exhibit 3 exposition

 Early Years of the Nazi Party

 When the Nazi party was born in 1919, the party platform presented Judenfrage, the so-called Jewish Question, as a central issue Germans needed to face.
-Factually speaking, Jews in Germany were a tiny minority, less than 1% of the population (less than 600 000 persons).
+Factually speaking, Jews in Germany were a tiny minority, less than 1% of the population (c.
+525 000 persons).
 They were very assimilated, and in many cases felt themselves more Germans than Jews.
 Germany was their home.
-Still, in Nazi propaganda these loyal citizens became a source of genetic pollution.
-The problem to the Nazis was not just that there were Jews in Germany.
-To them there existed a wider racial problem.

-Nazi Party was marginal for quite a while.
-For instance, in the elections of May 1928 the party received only 2.62% of the vote.
-But Germany, then called the Weimar Republic, suffered from economic instability, inflation, and unemployment.
-Some of the people drafting the republic’s constitution were Jewish, a fact that added to antisemitism, as these societal problems increased.
-Following the 1929 Wall Street Crash, when economic problems globalized, Hitler’s Nazi Party started to gain more votes.
+Following the 1929 Wall Street Crash, when the mentioned economic problems globalized, Hitler’s Nazi Party started to gain more votes.
 In July Federal Elections of 1932 Nazi party gained 37.3% of the vote becoming the largest party.
 Hitler was also a candidate in the Presidential Elections and although he was not elected, this candidacy established him as a more serious political player.

-In the streets the paramilitary SA (Sturmabteilung, Brownshirts) made sure that political opposition was abused and attacked.
 Due to the volatile conditions in the society, well-meaning Conservative politicians promoted Hitler.
+They shared the mistaken belief that once he was in power, they could control him and eventually push him aside.
 It is no wonder then that President Paul von Hindenburg (1847-1934) felt pressurized to appoint Hitler as the new Chancellor of Germany.
 This happened on January 30, 1933.

 Atmosphere of Chaos